Can CPAP Therapy Help COPD Symptoms?

 Your overall health, other illnesses, and the type and stage of your COPD all make a difference.

-In addition, though some people have had success at home, many doctors recommend this treatment only in a hospital setting, especially at first.
+In addition, though some people have had success at home, some doctors recommend observing this treatment in a hospital setting at first.
 Doctors may need to keep an eye on how it affects things like your blood oxygen and carbon dioxide levels and breathing muscles.

 If you use CPAP therapy for your COPD at home after a hospital stay, you may need to return to your doctor for new tests from time to time.

 In the simplest terms, a CPAP machine helps you breathe as you sleep.

 CPAP stands for continuous positive airway pressure.
 Light air pressure from the CPAP machine helps make sure your airway doesn’t close and interrupt your breathing as you sleep.